citartec/TkMid/README.md

     mido

-    A backend for mido (e.g., python-rtmidi)
+    python-rtmidi (or other mido backend)

-    Tkinter (comes with most Python installs)
+    Tkinter (usually included with Python)

 Install dependencies: